If you’re a dedicated vegetarian, prepare to be appalled.

 Nevertheless, US officials at New York City’s Department of Health and Mental Hygiene are trying to make dining out less hazardous by launching a drive to encourage every restaurant in the city to voluntarily discontinue the use of hydrogenated vegetable oil.
 And this plan has the blessing of the New York State Restaurant Association.

-As most HSI member are probably aware by now, trans fats (trans fatty acids) are created by the hydrogenation of vegetable oil; a process that gives the oil a longer shelf life, making it a perfect choice for restaurants and manufacturers of processed foods.
+As most people are probably aware by now, trans fats (trans fatty acids) are created by the hydrogenation of vegetable oil; a process that gives the oil a longer shelf life, making it a perfect choice for restaurants and manufacturers of processed foods.
 But many studies over the past decade have shown trans fatty acid intake to be associated with a significantly higher risk of artery damage, heart disease, Alzheimer’s disease and some cancers.
-A 2002 report from a US National Academy of Sciences panel concluded with this recommendation: ‘The only safe intake of trans-fat is zero.’
+A 2002 report from a US National Academy of Sciences panel concluded with this recommendation: ‘The only safe intake of Trans fatty acids is zero.’

 Not much room to move in that recommendation.